-If it's fast and it's important: Get it done.
+If it's fast and it's high priority: Get it done.
 Get it knocked off your list.
 Cross it off and feel that satisfaction that comes from having accomplished a task.
 Look at how much shorter your list is now,

-If it's slow and it's important: Work on it next.
+If it's slow and it's high priority: Work on it next.
 You might want to try doing what we call in hypnosis, "Chunking it down."
 If several steps need to be done to accomplish your task take each of those steps and do them one at a time.

 If it's fast but low priority: In between dealing with the slow important things, do one of these.
 Cross it off the list and feel great all over again.